vicalloy/LBForum/README.rst

 LBForum is a quick and simple forum which uses the Django Framework (written in Python language).
 LBForum is a reusable Django application, can be added to any existing django project.
-LBForum is distributed under the BSD license.
+LBForum is distributed under the BSD and GPL license.

 Demo site(Skin FluxBB): http://vik.haoluobo.com/lbforum/
 Demo site(Skin V2EX): http://vik.haoluobo.com/lbforum2/